How To Set Up the code-server Cloud IDE Platform on DigitalOcean Kubernetes

 - kubectl get pods -w -n code-server

-The output will look like:
+The output will look similar to this:

 OutputNAME READY STATUS RESTARTS AGE code-server-6c4745497c-l2n7w 0/1 ContainerCreating 0 12s